Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Introduction

-\textit{Self-supervised learning (SSL)} approaches~\cite{yaman2020ssdu, yaman2021zero, cui2022self, yaman2022multi, zhou2022dual, cho2023improved, korkmaz2023self, molaei2023implicit, wang2023kband, huang2025subspace, xu2025self, yu2025bilevel, li2025self} have recently gained traction as a promising solution to the scarcity of fully-sampled data.
-Existing methods can be broadly grouped into four categories: (i) Data-splitting methods~\cite{yaman2020ssdu, yaman2022multi, zhou2022dual, wang2023kband} divide the acquired k-spaces into subsets, using one for network input and another for the training loss. (ii) Subject-specific or zero-shot learning~\cite{yaman2021zero, cho2023improved}, wherein a single scan is further split into training input, loss, and validation subsets for per-scan tuning without external datasets. (iii) Implicit neural representations (INR)~\cite{molaei2023implicit, huang2025subspace, yu2025bilevel}, which learn coordinate-based mapping from undersampled data. (iv) Generative approaches~\cite{korkmaz2023self, cui2022self} learn data priors directly from the undersampled data using generative models.
+\textit{Self-supervised learning (SSL)} approaches~\cite{yaman2020self, yaman2021zero, cui2022self, yaman2022multi, zhou2022dual, cho2023improved, korkmaz2023self, molaei2023implicit, wang2023kband, huang2025subspace, xu2025self, yu2025bilevel, li2025self} have recently gained traction as a promising solution to the scarcity of fully-sampled data.
+Existing methods can be broadly grouped into four categories: (i) Splitting-based methods~\cite{yaman2020self, yaman2022multi, zhou2022dual, wang2023kband} partition the acquired undersampled k-space into subsets, used for network input and for the training loss. (ii) Subject-specific or zero-shot learning~\cite{yaman2021zero, cho2023improved}, wherein a single scan is further split into training input, loss, and validation subsets for per-scan tuning without external datasets. (iii) Implicit neural representations (INR)~\cite{molaei2023implicit, huang2025subspace, yu2025bilevel}, which learn in a zero-shot or few-shot fashion coordinate-based mapping from undersampled data. (iv) Generative approaches~\cite{korkmaz2023self, cui2022self} learn priors directly from the undersampled data using generative models.

-Despite their diversity, current SSL methods for MRI reconstruction face two key limitations.
-First, terminology and methodological categorization remain fragmented.
-While Wang et al.~\cite{wang2025benchmarking} provided a valuable benchmark comparison of self-supervised feedforward methods, their analysis focused mainly on loss formulations rather than on the conceptual level of SSL strategies.
-Second, most SSL methods are designed empirically.
-Although a few studies~\cite{millard2023theoretical, wang2023kband} incorporated theoretical justifications, these were limited to restrictive assumptions, such as non-zero sampling probabilities in the initial undersampling mask~\cite{millard2023theoretical}.
-To date, a general and unified theoretical framework that systematically explains the empirical success of various SSL approaches is missing.

-In this work, we propose UNITS (\textbf{\textit{uni}}fied \textbf{\textit{t}}heory for \textbf{\textit{s}}elf-supervision), a general framework that systematically encompasses prior self-supervised MRI reconstruction strategies.
-At its core, UNITS establishes a rigorous theoretical proof that SSL can achieve the same expected performance as supervised learning, thereby providing a principled foundation for reconstruction without fully-sampled references.
-With this guarantee, we introduce two enhancement strategies: (i) sampling stochasticity, which improves resilience to distribution shifts during inference, and (ii) flexible data utilization, which enables richer use of sampled data to improve reconstruction stability and effectiveness.
-UNITS is broadly applicable, consolidating diverse self-supervised approaches as special cases within a unified formalism, enabling coherent interpretation and systematic comparison.
-Together, these contributions provide both a theoretical basis and practical guidance for designing more interpretable, robust, and generalizable self-supervised MRI reconstruction methods, opening opportunities to exploit large-scale undersampled clinical data.